 Sometimes a smile is worth a thousand words.

 So what about you?
-Let us know your experience of Japan if you have ever travelled in Japan or are actually living in Japan right now.
+Let us know your experience of Japan if you have ever traveled in Japan or are actually living in Japan right now.
 We would love hearing from you!

 Mickey House will always be there as a hub to welcome you and make sure you get the information you need or your stay to be a memorable one.